overwolf/overwolf.github.io/docs/topics/team-speak-plugin.md

 ---
 id: team-speak-plugin
-title: The Overwolf TeamSpeak Plugin
+title: The Overwolf TeamSpeak plugin
-sidebar_label: TeamSpeak Plugin
+sidebar_label: TeamSpeak plugin
 ---

 The Overwolf **TeamSpeak Plugin** allows your app to perform TeamSpeak server, channel and client related operations.
 You can read the full list of functions and events available in the TeamSpeak Plugin in its [GitHub repository](https://github.com/overwolf/teamspeak-overwolf) .